 The charts state a clear winner.
-WordPress with a 61.6% share in the content management system market remains on its upward popularity trend.
-With a lucrative 34.8% of all websites sitting on the WordPress hype wagon, it is likely that your business didn’t stray away from embracing the platform, too.
+WordPress has an over 60% share in the content management system market, and it’s still growing.
+With a lucrative 43.2% of all websites using WordPress (at the time of updating this article), it is likely that your business didn’t stray away from embracing the platform, too.

 WordPress was, is and will always be a free piece of software for everyone to enjoy.
 It started as an open-source project years ago.
 It remains licensed under the GNU Public License meaning you can turn it upside down and make it serve any purpose without paying a penny.

-Adobe Experience Manager, on the contrary, is a subscription-based and closed-source software.
+The Adobe CMS, on the contrary, is a subscription-based and closed-source software.
 The price is available upon request and largely depends on the business and the components they wish to implement.
-Some sources shared that the estimated costs are near $250,000 to $1,000,000 and up annually.
+We haven’t seen a quote below $100,000 yet, and some businesses pay $250,000 to $1,000,000, and up, annually.

 In the likelihood that your team often changes the website content, the ease of use is a thin line between being efficient and staying behind the schedule.
 As a business owner, you need to equip your team with knowledge enabling them to utilise the platform.
 And that is an additional cost.
-Minimising the chance of hitting a wall and containing the frustration on the normal side of the gauge is imperative for the well-being of the company and a healthy atmosphere in the office.
 So how do the systems compare here?

 WordPress takes pride in its intuitive dashboard interface.
 They present available options in simple navigation.
-Further settings stay hidden until needed.
-With its smooth drag-and-drop page builder, anyone from your marketing team can build appealing landing pages or update pages as they need.
-When you build a bespoke WordPress website, we tailor the entire experience to your ecosystem and daily workflow.
-This reduces confusion and makes it easy to use.
+With the introduction of WordPress Gutenberg, the drag-and-drop page builder, anyone from your marketing team can build appealing landing pages or update pages as they need.

-Adobe Experience Manager from its backend configuration to its capabilities for everyday users is unmatched.
-The most outstanding feature is its component building blocks, and it’s flexible workflow integration.
-But there is another side to the medal.
+One of the most outstanding features of Adobe Experience Manager is its component building blocks and flexible workflow integration.
+But there is another side to the coin.
 As with most products that pack a ton of functionality and features, AEM is not always the easiest CMS to work with.
-Most of the advanced configurations and integrations require an adept development team and training.
+Most of the advanced configurations and integrations require assistance from a web development team and proper training for your staff.

 WordPress doesn’t have a support department as such.
-In its stead, there is a fantastic community full of experts on any matter.
-Your business can pick their brain through public renowned support forums such as Stack Overflow.
-You can also find an answer to your question in WordPress flawless documentation that is moderated by people all over the World on a daily basis.
+Instead, there is a fantastic community full of experts on any matter.
+Your team can get help via renowned support forums.
+They can also find an answer to most questions in WordPress’ flawless documentation.
+It’s moderated by people all over the World on a daily basis.
 However, if you seek a vocal interaction with another human, you are out of luck.